Staff & Affiliates

 Smiljana Petrovic, Ph.D., Affiliate Faculty: Dr. Petrovic is an Associate Professor of Computer Science at Iona University.
 Her research interests are in the development of machine learning techniques for authorship attribution and for solving constraint satisfaction problems.
 She has been mentoring a number of students working on master theses and independent research projects related to data mining.
 She can be reached at spetrovic@iona.edu.
 You can find out more about her work here.

-Michael J. Hughes, Ph.D., Affiliate Faculty: Dr. Hughes is Associate Professor of History and History Department Chair, Iona University, and teaches course offerings on the history of Europe from 1648 to the present.
+Michael J. Hughes, Ph.D., Affiliate Faculty: Dr. Hughes is Associate Professor of History at Iona University, and teaches course offerings on the history of Europe from 1648 to the present.
 He specializes in military history and the history of Napoleonic and Revolutionary France, and is particularly interested in military motivation and the relationship between war, culture, and gender.
 His book, Forging Napoleon’s Grande Armée: Motivation, Military Culture, and Masculinity in the French Army, 1800-1808 (New York University Press, 2012) best illustrates his approach to these subjects.

 Josh R. Klein, Ph.D., Affiliate Faculty: Dr. Klein is an Associate Professor in the Department of Criminal Justice and Sociology at Iona University.
 His research focuses on politics, culture, and public opinion in relation to white-collar crime and imperialism.
 His recent publications include “Legitimating War by Victimization: State-Corporate Crime and Public Opinion,” with Cathryn Lavery, and “Toward a Cultural Criminology of War.”
 The latter article has been reproduced in two edited volumes.
 He is currently researching and writing about Thomas Paine and empire.
 He can be reached at jklein@iona.edu